-Applications for assistance are accepted and reviewed by local Rebuilding Together chapters.
+Applications for assistance via Safe at Home are accepted and reviewed by local Rebuilding Together chapters.
+Eligibility criteria are also determined locally.
 Eligibility criteria is also determined locally.
 Typically, the organization focuses on lower income households, or households in which the combined income is lower than the median income for the area in which they serve.
 Proof of household income is requested in the application process.

 Find your local Rebuilding Together affiliate to apply.

 This program is targeted towards veterans, their families, caregivers, and/or widow and widowers.
-Most frequently the program modifies homes and home access to make them accessible to wheelchair bound veterans, which includes the construction of ramps and remodeling bathrooms, hallways, and kitchens to help veterans maintain their independence.
+Most frequently the program modifies homes and home access to make them accessible to wheelchair bound veterans.
+This includes the construction of ramps and remodeling bathrooms, hallways, and kitchens to help veterans maintain their independence.

 This program is a collaboration between Rebuilding Together and Sears Holdings, and is open to all honorably discharged veterans who own their homes and are in need of home modifications to maintain their independence.
 Services are provided by the local Rebuilding Together affiliates and applications are accepted and reviewed at the local level.
 Interested individuals can find their local Rebuilding Together affiliate on this webpage.

 Formerly known as Christmas in April, this program occurs on a single day or a few days each April during which thousands of volunteers work to make home modifications across the country.
-The program focuses on low-income families and seniors with disabilities.
+The program focuses on providing services to low-income families, seniors, and individuals with disabilities.
 Improvements and modifications are typically limited to those that can be completed in a single day and managed by volunteers.
 For example, the installation of handrails might be a likely project, while re-modeling a bathroom might be seen as too extensive an effort.

 Applications are accepted and reviewed by the local Rebuilding Together affiliates.
-Many of the chapters have application filing windows from June to October although some extend as late as February.
+Many of the chapters have windows from June to October for applicants to file applications, although some extend as late as February.
 Additionally, some chapters have expanded their projects to include a second re-building day in other months.
-It is important to check with your local Rebuilding Together affiliate for more information about the program in your area.
+It is important to check with your local Rebuilding Together affiliate for more information about the National Rebuilding Day program in your area.